Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 SEPVLKGVKLHYT
 ~~~

+## Nature's magic protein folding algorithm

+After the SARS-CoV-2 spike protein polypeptide chain is formed, it will "fold" into a three-dimensional shape.
+This folding process occurs spontaneously for all proteins and without any outside influence, and the same polypeptide chain will almost always fold into the same 3-D structure in a manner of microseconds.
+This means that nature applies some "magic algorithm" to produce the folded structure of a protein from its sequence of amino acids.

+Predicting the folded structure of a polypeptide is called the **protein structure prediction**, and this problem is simple to state but deceptively difficult to solve.
+In fact, it has been an active area of biological research for several decades.

+Why do we care about protein structure?
+Knowing a protein's structure is essential to determining its function and how it interacts with other proteins or molecules in its environment.
+Determining protein function is still an active area of research: there are still a few thousand proteins in humans alone whose function is unknown.

 In this module, we will consider two questions.
-First, can we use the sequence of amino acids in the figure above to determine the spike protein's shape?
+First, can we reverse engineer nature's magic algorithm and determine the spike protein's shape from its sequence of amino acids in the figure above?
 Second, once we know this molecular structure of the SARS-CoV-2 spike protein, how does its structure and function differ from the same protein in SARS-CoV?

-We will split our work on these questions over two parts.
+These two questions are both significant, and so we will split our work on them over two parts.
 If you are already familiar with protein structure prediction, then you may want to skip ahead to the second part of the module, in which we discuss differences between the spike proteins of the two viruses.

 [Continue to part 1: structure prediction](structure_intro){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}